bachvietdo01/generative_models/flow_matching/README.md

 ## Running the code

-The Jupyter notebook main.ipynb walks through all the steps for training a Flow Matching model and generating samples from an 11-component Gaussian Mixture Model.
+The Jupyter notebook main.ipynb walks through all the steps for training a Flow Matching model and generating samples from an 11-component Gaussian Mixture Model from an initial Standard Gaussian distribution.

 ![fm_sample](https://github.com/bachvietdo01/generative_models/blob/main/flow_matching/asset/generated_samples.png?raw=true)